 How can you tell a Dunnock from a sparrow?

 The quickest and simplest way is to look at the bill: The Dunnock’s bill is relatively thin and pointed, whereas for House sparrows and Tree sparrows their bills are more of triangle shape.
 Their behaviour is also very different, with Dunnocks being more solitary and shifting along the ground in jerky movements (usually close to the edge of cover such as a shrub), with both species of sparrow being more gregarious and both more likely to be seen in trees and shrubs.
+Another name for the Dunnock is Hedge sparrow, but Dunnocks are not in the sparrow family - they're a species in the Accentors family.

 Where do Dunnock make their nests?